Top 11 Best Banjo Brands On The Market

 Still, the big opportunity for the couple came when Wayne, hearing the complaints of incoming musicians, designed and built the first commercial travel banjo.
 Sales soared, and Gold Tone was officially born.
 Gold Tone’s banjos not only sound amazing, but they are full of innovations only someone with the sensitivity of a musician and the experience of a builder can bring to the design.

-Notable banjo: Gold Tone OB-300: Orange Blossom Banjo “The Gold-Plated Beauty” (link to check the price at Gold Tone)
+Notable banjo: Gold Tone OB-300: Orange Blossom Banjo “The Gold-Plated Beauty”

 The name “the gold-plated beauty” is not, by any means, a coincidence.
 On the contrary, it is a great nickname for a banjo that looks as amazing as it plays.
 The snap of the ebony fretboard and the curly maple neck are perfect to cut through any band.
 Also, the tree of life inlay in mother of pearl and abalone is a handmade masterwork.
 Finally, the engraved golden rim is an elite-level detail for this elite-level banjo that ships with a hardshell case.